Matrix Product Operator Algebras II: Phases of Matter for 1D Mixed States: Renormalization Fixed Point MPDOs

-and prove that it has the property of duplicating the tensor defining the MPDO:
+Trivially, it has the property of duplicating the tensor defining the MPDO:

-In the first step we have used that the weight $\phi(c_\omega)\in \mathrm{End}(V)$ can be freely moved along the physical indices since $c_\omega\in A$ is a central element.
-The second equality follows from the pulling-through identity in Equation~\ref{eq:TN-pt}, while the third is due to the defining property of $\xi\in A$ in Equation~\ref{eq:TN-xi}.
-Finally, the last equality easily follows from Equation~\ref{eq:TN-multxy}.
+In the first equality we have used that the weight $\Phi(c_\omega)\in \mathfrak{L}(V)$ can be freely moved along the physical indices since $c_\omega\in A$ is a central element.
+The second equality follows from \cref{lemma:open}.
+We postpone the proof of the fact that it is a quantum channel and the definition of the quantum channel $\mathfrak{S}$ to \cref{appendix:proofrfp}. \end{proof}